reg0/regex-presentation/README.md

 ```

 ## Grouping
-* can be used to capture parts to be used in replace
+* can be used to reference chunks for substitution
 * can be combined with quantifiers
-* can be joined with OR `|` operator to create an alternative
+* can be joined with `|` operator to create an alternative

 ## Lookahead and lookbehind
 ### Positive lookahead